Skip to main content

 The Winchester Public Schools will collaborate with CTE schools and programs in our district, regional, agricultural, and other public high schools to inform students about such opportunities for them by:

-• Ensuring that all 8th-grade students are provided with invitations sent to the McCall Middle School administration by the CTE school to take part in a tour day during regular middle school hours, as offered by a public high school to which Winchester students may apply.
+• Ensuring that all 8th-grade students are provided with the invitations sent to McCall Middle School administration by the Northeast Metropolitan Regional Vocational High School (NEMT) to take part in a tour during regular middle school hours, with transportation paid for by NEMT.

-• Ensuring that McCall Middle School principals set dates that will be shared on the Winchester Public Schools public-facing website for all middle school students.
-Information about career and technical education programs and careers will be shared with students on-site at their middle school, including via presentations, as well as through mail, email, and on their public-facing websites, by October 15 of each school year.
+• Ensuring that McCall Middle School administration shares NEMT tour dates on our Winchester Public Schools website for all middle school students.
+NEMT provided Information about career technical education programs, and careers will be shared with students on-site at McCall Middle School, including via presentations, as well as through mail, email, and on our public-facing website, by October 15 of each school year.

 High School Pathway Options Available to Students